subhadig/subhadig.github.io/_posts/2020-05-14-getting-started-with-kubernetes-using-minikube-deploying-an-application.md

 - The `kind` field says that it is an *Ingress* type resource.
 - The `metadata.name` field specifies the name of this resource.
-- The `path` field specifies that all the HTTP requests coming to the `/` context root from outside should be forwarded to the *simple-web-service-cluster-ip* service that I am going to create in the next section.
+- The `path` field specifies that all the HTTP requests coming to the `/` context root from outside should be forwarded to the `80` port of the *simple-web-service-cluster-ip* service that I created in the previous section.

 To push the *Ingress* resource, execute the following command: